kimmknight/ZookeepersDatabase/README.md

 The application should also:

-- Save the list to a file when the application exits
+- Save the animal list to a file when the application exits
-- Load the list from a file when the application starts
+- Load the animal list from a file when the application starts

 This will be a text-based application controlled by keyboard input.

-# Planning

-Before building any application, it's important to understand the requirements, what the application is trying to achieve, and what it will look (and feel) like to the user.

 To help you understand what the finished product should look like and how it should work, you can test the [web-based preview](sample/jsanimals.html) and try it for yourself.